benbalter/geojson-diff/README.md

 ## Installation

-Add the following to your project's Gemfile:

-`gem 'geojson-diff'`

 If you're on OS X and have Homebrew installed, you'll first want to run `brew install geos` to install the GEOS geospatial library.
 On other systems, consult [the GEOS installation instructions](http://trac.osgeo.org/geos/).

+Then, add the following to your project's Gemfile:

+`gem 'geojson-diff'`

-*Pro-Tip:* Because the library depends on [GEOS](http://trac.osgeo.org/geos/), which can be finicky on some systems, the set-it-and-forget-it way to get everything set up is to copy-and-paste and run the commands in [script/bootstrap](scrpt/bootstrap), which will install GEOS and configure the necessary environmental values.
+**Pro-Tip:** Because the library depends on [GEOS](http://trac.osgeo.org/geos/), which can be finicky on some systems, the set-it-and-forget-it way to get everything set up is to copy-and-paste and run the commands in [script/bootstrap](scrpt/bootstrap), which will install GEOS and configure the necessary environmental values.

 ## Requirements